 Overall, I found his performance believable but not gripping.

-apex in Mrs. Reed's bedroom upon Jane's return; the old lady is a bundle of quivering nostrils, heaving chest, and wild
+Reed's bedroom upon Jane's return; the old lady is a bundle of quivering nostrils, heaving chest, and wild

 speech.
-Another sour note of over-emoting is Rochester's physical approach to Jane when she seeks to
+Another sour note of over-emoting is Rochester's physical approach to Jane when she seeks to leave

 Bronte's depiction of him "softly kissing my forehead and cheek."

-above, nothing crucial was omitted from the tale.
+mentioned above, nothing crucial was omitted from the tale.
 Some of the missing secondary themes include Jane's

 earliest Lowood experiences, before a lunch of bread and cheese is offered; Bessie's visit to Jane at Lowood;

-Eliza and Georgiana Reed quarreling; Jane telling Mrs. Fairfax of the engagement; Jane begging in a village before meeting
+Eliza and Georgiana Reed quarreling; Jane telling Mrs. Fairfax of the engagement; Jane begging in a village

-little.
-Worse are the invented scenes — a bad habit that people writing screen treatments of classics can't seem
+omissions matter little.
+Worse are the invented scenes — a bad habit that people writing screen treatments of

-outbreak; two society ladies discussing John Reed while visiting Thornfield, soon followed by Mason chatting with Lady
+two society ladies discussing John Reed while visiting Thornfield, soon followed by Mason chatting with Lady

 Ingram; and Briggs and Mason, at the wedding, scheming to delay their announcement of an "impediment."
 I was